dojo/docs/dojox/json/ref.rst

 .. code-block :: javascript

  {
-  “name”:”Kris Zyp”,
+   "name":"Kris Zyp",
-  “id”:”kriszyp”,
+   "id":"kriszyp",
-  “children”:[{“name”:”Jennika Zyp”}],
+   "children":[{"name":"Jennika Zyp"}],
-  “friends”:[{“$ref”:”jesse#.spouse”}]
+   "friends":[{"$ref":"jesse#.spouse"}]
  }

-<http://www.sitepen.com/blog/2008/06/17/json-referencing-in-dojo/> provides more in-depth overview of dojox.json.ref. dojox.json.ref is used by the JsonRestStore for reference resolution and indexing.
+`This tutorial <http://www.sitepen.com/blog/2008/06/17/json-referencing-in-dojo/>`_ provides more in-depth overview of dojox.json.ref. dojox.json.ref is used by the JsonRestStore for reference resolution and indexing.

 ========
 Features